kshku/SnLogger/README.md

 SnLogger is a C logging library.

-It provides static and asynchronous loggers.
+It provides static and asynchronous loggers and focuses on log transport, buffering, and sink dispatch rather than formatting and other things.

+SnLogger does not provide a built-in layout or formatting system; message formatting is expected to be layered on top or implemented in sinks.

 The library does not create threads, or perform implicit I/O.
 All processing, flushing, memory allocation, and synchronization